 - Truck # 5 went from L.A. to Fresno

 - Truck # 6 traveled from Fresno all the way to Sacramento

 - Truck # 7 went from Sacramento to Oakland, CA

 - Truck # 8 went Oakland to our warehouse in Hayward, CA

 All of this doesn’t count the trucks that took the raw paper stock to the factory in Oklahoma or Good Start’s trucks getting the bags from our warehouse to customer sites.
 So really we’re talking at least 10 trucks to get bags from paper converter to end customers.
 At an average of 5 miles per gallon for a truck that size, it took about 400 gallons of fuel to get the bags to our warehouse.

 The U.S. trucking industry is highly optimized so most likely all those trucks were fully loaded to maximize their efficiency.

 What about products made in Asia?

 Some of our other products arrive at the port of Oakland, CA via container ship from China, Taiwan, and Korea.
 A typical container ship can carry 5000-8000 containers the size of the trailer on an 18 wheeler truck for distances of 5000 miles or more.
-Typical consumption of fuel from Asia to the U.S. is about 600,000 gallons.
-That may seem like a lot but because its distributed among 5,000 tractor trailer size containers, each one is responsible for only about 120 gallons of that fuel and therefore a container can travel 42 miles on a ship per gallon of fuel, 8 times more efficient than the truck that transported our bags from Oklahoma.
+The typical consumption of fuel from Asia to the U.S. is about 600,000 gallons.
+That may seem like a lot but because it is distributed among 5,000 tractor-trailer size containers, each one is responsible for only about 120 gallons of that fuel and therefore a container can travel 42 miles on a ship per gallon of fuel, 8 times more efficient than the truck that transported our bags from Oklahoma.